Blood-Gang-Inc/Saz/README.md

     </ul>
     <h1>🧾 Access Information</h1>
     <p><a href="https://github.com/Blood-Gang-Inc/sa-zserverside">Access!</a></p>
-    <p>By using this access key you agree to #│📄│𒄠・terms-of-use and are accepting the punishments of using Saz.</p>
+    <p>Access Key: SAZ<br>By using this access key, you agree to #│📄│𒄠・terms-of-use and are accepting the punishments of using Saz.</p>
             </pre>
         </div>
         <div class="section">